Skip to content

 Multi-Fstab Support

 Advanced.
 Most applications should stick to a single fstab with multiple filesystems mounted under it.
-Reach for multi-fstab only when you need fully isolated tables — e.g. the same protocol mounted against two different backends (two S3 buckets, two Azure containers), or strict separation between read-only archive storage and a read/write working area.
+Reach for multi-fstab only when you need fully isolated tables — e.g. strict separation between read-only archive storage and a read/write working area, or two completely independent configurations that should never bleed across to one another.

 The bundle supports multiple independent fstabs, each with its own protocol keyspace: